THE BASIC SYNTACTIC STRUCTURE

 In this way, the phrase in music is the equivalent of the sentence in language.
 The basic syntactic structure for tonal music can be represented as follows:

-Abrreviations can be used if desired as follows
+Abbreviations can be used if desired as follows:

 The parsing diagram shows the sequence of the elements of the basic structure but it also shows the logical relationship between the static and dynamic elements and the cadence.
 For instance, whilst the static harmony is independent of the other two elements, the Dynamic Harmony and Cadence are shown under one heading.
 This is because the Dynamic Harmony and Cadence combine to create a larger dynamic harmony structure.
 So what is marked as Dynamic Harmony is in reality "the dynamic harmony leading to the Cadence".
 I only point this out to show the meaning of the hierarchy.
 The Cadence is shown separately because it has an important syntactic function in its own right.
 It determines the boundary of the phrase, anchors the static and dynamic elements in their place in the phrase and determines the key which is arrived at, at the end of the phrase.

 The static harmony establishes the tonic at the start of the phrase and creates the context of the music by indicating the style and introducing the main melodic elements.
 The dynamic harmony develops these and makes the movement to the cadence.
-It either supports the key established in the static harmony or it can modulate.
+It either supports the key established in the static harmony or it can create a movement to a new key.
 The dynamic harmony usually elaborates on melodic elements from the static harmony.
 The Cadence confirms the key arrived at and indicates the end of the phrase.
-The most common and structurally important cadence in tonal music is the V to I "perfect cadence" or "complete close" which is why the cadence is broken down in this way.
+The most common and structurally important cadence in tonal music is the V to I "perfect cadence" or "complete close" which is why the cadence is shown in this way.
 Other variations are possible but this is the "reference standard" that other variations make reference to.
 For more on cadences (including modal cadences) see cadence in the glossary of terms.

 As a short example, of this simple structure, let us examine the following 8 bar phrase from the Scherzo of Haydn's Sonata in F major, Hob XVI: 9: